-- (a) For the purposes of this section 4, Economic Cost of a Segment means: - (i) Segment Specific Costs; - (ii) Depreciation of Segment Specific Assets, where the value of those assets is determined in accordance with section 4.4(b); - (iii) a return on Segment Specific Assets, being determined by applying a real pre-tax Rate of Return to (RAB Floor Limitt-1 start + RAB Floor Limitt-1 end) \ 0.5, where the value of the RAB Floor Limit is determined in accordance with section 4.4(b); - (iv) an allocation of Non-Segment Specific Costs; - (v) an allocation of depreciation of Non-Segment Specific Assets, determined on a straight line basis, by reference to a reasonable estimate of the economic useful life of Non-Segment Specific Assets, and determined from the time the assets become serviceable; - (vi) an allocation of return on Non-Segment Specific Assets, being determined by applying a real pre-tax Rate of Return to the value of Non-Segment Specific Assets, from the time the assets become serviceable, where the value of those assets will include the capitalisation of interest cost incurred during construction up until the time the assets become serviceable, capitalised at that time and determined by reference to the relevant Rate of Return; and - (vii) the costs described in sub-sections (a)(i) to (vi) as applicable to Additional Capacity.
+- (a) For the purposes of this section 4, the Economic Cost of a Segment in relation to a calendar year (t-1) means: - (i) Segment Specific Costs; - (ii) Depreciation of Segment Specific Assets, where the value of those assets is determined in accordance with section 4.4(e);

-- (b) All costs described in sub-sections (a)(i), (iv), (v) and (vi), all applicable costs described in sub-section (a)(vii), and all operating expenditure in section 4.4(a) are to be assessed on an Efficient basis. - (c) All costs are to be assessed on a stand alone basis. - (d) To avoid doubt, nothing in this section 4 will prevent ARTC from charging Contributors and other Access Holders TOP Charges and non-TOP Charges as a result of the operation of a user funding agreement between Contributors and ARTC, in which case the TOP Charges and non-TOP Charges will be charged in accordance with section 10.2.
+- (iii) a return on Segment Specific Assets, being determined by applying athe real pre-tax Rate of Return_to (RAB Floor Limit{t-1} start + RAB Floor Limit{t-1 end}) 0.5, where the value of the RAB Floor Limit is determined in accordance with section 4.4(e); - (iv) an allocation of Non-Segment Specific Costs; - (v) an allocation of depreciation of Non-Segment Specific Assets, determined on a straight line basis, by reference to a reasonable estimate of the economic useful life of Non-Segment Specific Assets, and determined from the time the assets become serviceable in accordance with the Costing Manual; and - an allocation of return on Non-Segment Specific Assets, being determined in accordance with the Costing Manual.by applying a real pre-tax Rate of Return to the value of Non-Segment Specific Assets, from the time the assets become serviceable, where the value of those assets will include the capitalisation of interest cost incurred during construction up until the time the assets become serviceable, capitalised at that time and determined by reference to the relevant Rate of Return; and - the costs described in sub-sections (a)(i) to (vi) as applicable to Additional Capacity. - (b) All costs described in sub-sections (a)(i), (iv), (v) and (vi), all applicable costs described in sub-section (a)(vii), and all operating expenditure in section 4.4(b) and 4.4(d)4.4(a) are to be assessed on an Efficient basis. - (c) All costs are to be assessed on a stand alone basis. - (d) To avoid doubt, nothing in this section 4 will prevent ARTC from charging Contributors and other Access Holders TOP Charges and non-TOP Charges as a result of the operation of a user funding agreement between Contributors and ARTC, in which case the TOP Charges and non-TOP Charges will be charged in accordance with section 10.2.